Killing of Latasha Harlins: Memorials

+In early 2021, a mural honoring Harlins was dedicated at the Algin Sutton Recreation Center.
+The mural was created by visual artist Victoria Cassinova.

 In popular culture

 In music

 In 1993, hip hop artist Tupac Shakur released a song titled "Keep Ya Head Up", which was dedicated to Harlins.
 He made frequent mention of her in later songs, including in tracks like "Something 2 Die 4 (Interlude)" ("Latasha Harlins, remember that name...
 'Cause a bottle of juice is not something to die for"), "Thugz Mansion" ("Little Latasha, sho' grown/Tell the lady in the liquor store that she's forgiven/So come home"), "I Wonder If Heaven Got a Ghetto" ("Tell me what's a black life worth/A bottle of juice is no excuse, the truth hurts/And even when you take the shit/Move counties get a lawyer, you can shake the shit/Ask Rodney, Latasha, and many more"), "White Mans World" ("Rest in Peace to Latasha, Little Yummy, and Kato"), "Hellrazor" ("Dear Lord if ya hear me, tell me why/Little girl like Latasha, had to die") and "N.I.G.G.A." ("Korean motherfuckers was crooked/So niggas had to burn and loot 'em [...]
 Lickin' off shots for Latasha, that's proper").

 Rapper Ice Cube composed a song about the incident for his album Death Certificate titled "Black Korea".

 Singer-songwriter Gabriel Kahane composed "Empire Liquor Mart (9127 S. Figueroa St.)" for the album The Ambassador in 2014, which tells the story of Harlins' life and the event that transpired.

 Haitian-American rapper Mach-Hommy released the song "Soon Jah Due" (featuring Earl Sweatshirt) on his 2020 album Mach's Hard Lemonade.
 The song discusses police brutality, with its title being a play on Soon Ja Du's name.